What do we do with 1st Timothy 4:1 People?

 Second.

-My friend is a committed and mature Christian.
+I know this woman.
+She is a committed and mature Christian.
 She gets church.
 She has social skills.
 She understands reality.
 She knows relationships are a two-way street.
 She did not show up at church and expect everyone to do the work for her.
 She was more than willing to smile, ask good questions, be friendly and get involved in the activities the church was offering.

 However.